Public affairs consultants use their understanding of politics and communications to offer policy advice to clients

 Income figures are intended as a guide only.

 Working hours are usually fairly regular.
 However, flexibility is important as the work can be pressured - working to deadlines means you must put in as many hours as are needed to complete the task.
-During parliamentary recesses, working hours are more regular, except for the party conference season in September/October.
+During parliamentary recesses, your working hours are typically more regular, except for the party conference season in September/October.

 What to expect